smholloway/sethholloway/source/_posts/2008-05-17-some-good-people.md

 Enchanté!
 My family is full of good, nay--GREAT, people!
 My sister, Allison, is getting her PhD at Wisconsin: <a title="genius, sister, blogger" href="http://pages.cs.wisc.edu/~ahollowa/" target="_blank">http://pages.cs.wisc.edu/~ahollowa/</a>

 Genius.
 Brother.
 Secret agent?
 You won't know until you visit <a title="genius, brother. blogger" href="http://www.laneholloway.com/" target="_blank">http://www.laneholloway.com/</a>

-The love of my life has her own website, and one day she may even do something with it :)  <a title="love of my life" href="http://andrea.sethholloway.com/" target="_blank">http://andrea.sethholloway.com/</a>